vanrein/ods-rpc/README.md

 The `ods-webapi` can limit access to individual functions to any desired set of such `kid`s.

-As a sidenote, it is unclear what web-specifics it provides; as far as the underlying mechanism is concerned, other transport mechanisms would be just as valid as the thin HTTP frontend; other possible transports would be SMTP, MSRP, SIP, XMPP and many more.
+On a sidenote, it is unclear what web-specifics the JWS framework provides; as far as the underlying mechanism is concerned, other transport mechanisms would be just as usable as HTTP; other possible transports would be SMTP, CoAP, MSRP, SIP, XMPP and many more.
 HTTP just happens to be friendly to the frontend that is currently most popular.

-The reason for using JOSE is that this adds a simple signature; simple HMAC signatures based on shared secrets are supported, as well as the more advanced public key systems.
-The transport format is a matter of standard implementation, and the JSON before it is signed is defined below.
+The reason for using JOSE is that this just adds a signature; simple HMAC signatures based on shared secrets are supported, as well as the more advanced public key systems.
+The transport format is a matter of standard implementation, and the JSON format that it is going to be signed is defined below.

 During the interaction, a so-called *DNSSEC Request* in JSON format is sent to the `ods-webapi` using JWS, and a *DNSSEC Response* formulates a reply